oordenesg/how_to_sort_the_confusion_matrix/README.md

 We can use the Hungarian method.
 The aim of this method is to find the minimum cost of a set of tasks that must be carried out by the most suitable people.
 It uses linear programming (PL) to perform a series of steps that can be automated.
 Thus, tools such as the statistical software R (among others) have several very useful packages for these optimization problems.

+The steps to follow allow to carry out the Hungarian method in a simple way using a spreadsheet.
+In addition, this scheme that we show will allow us to see in a global way the process that we will develop in detail in the final example.

+As preliminary steps, you have to assign people (rows) to a series of projects (columns).
+In addition, it is necessary to calculate the different costs of each project depending on who carries it out and build a matrix (C) with this information.
+In the matrix (C) we look for the minimum value of each row.
+We subtract this from all the elements in the row and perform the same operation with the columns.
+A new matrix (C) will appear with the results of the previous operations.
+Next we create the «graph of equalities», which allows us to choose the tasks and projects with the lowest cost.
+The optimum would be those elements whose result was zero.
+If it is true that there is no element with a zero value assigned to more than one row, the algorithm ends.
+If not, a new assignment must be made.
+A new matrix is made to which a series of modifications are applied, as we will see in the example.
+We recreate the graph and continue until we have a matrix that has at least one zero in each row and in non-repeating positions.
+With this information we already have the people and projects assigned (the zeros) that optimize the problem.
+If a task is already assigned in a previous row, it is discarded in the next.
+To calculate the minimum cost we add the costs of the initial matrix that appear in the position of these zeros.